FREQUENTLY ASKED QUESTIONS (FAQ)

 Why would we want to ruffle any feathers or rock any boats?

 Answer...We can assure you that the feathers are already ruffled and the boats are already rocked.
-Companies need to make this a policy and part of their regular training, along with internet, sales, marketing, and computer training.
+It is in the best interest of companies to make this a policy and part of their regular training, along with internet, sales, marketing, and computer training.
 Yes, this is a taboo subject, but, we, at Osso Safe, have been very successful in making a taboo subject untaboo by treating it with the utmost sensitivity, providing important information, and presenting it in a manner that is applicable, empowering and uplifting.

 How much is this going to cost?